CreatieveNaam/po-paradigma/README.md

 # Insertion sort
 My challenge was to implement insertion sort in assembly.
 Well, I did it.
 Insertion sort in assembly can be found [here](https://github.com/CreatieveNaam/po-paradigma/blob/master/code/insertionsort.asm).
+The code should be readable with the explanation I previously gave and the comments.

 # Quicksort
-I also implemented quicksort in assembly, see the code [here](https://github.com/CreatieveNaam/po-paradigma/blob/master/code/quicksort.asm)
+I also implemented quicksort in assembly, see the code [here](https://github.com/CreatieveNaam/po-paradigma/blob/master/code/quicksort.asm) The code should be readable with the explanation I previously gave and the comments.

 # Differences Java and Assembler x64
 During the process of learning assembler I noticed a fair number of differences between Java and Assembler x64.
 In this chapter I will list these differences and give my opinion on them.
 I will also list differences I didn't notice but are present.